Global Linear and Local Superlinear Convergence of IRLS for Non-Smooth Robust Regression: Background

 \subsection{Iteratively Reweighted Least-Squares: The Basics and New Insights}

 We first discuss two different updating rules for the \textit{smoothing parameter} $\epsilon^{(t)}$ of Algorithm \ref{algo:IRLS}: the \textit{fixed} rule and the \textit{dynamic} rule.
 We then consider the weight updating strategy \eqref{eq:w-update}.
-Along the way we use experimental results to illustrate ideas (for synthetic data generation, see the appendix).
+Along the way we use synthetic experiments to illustrate ideas; see Appendix \ref{section:experimental-setup} for the experimental setup.
 In doing so, we intend to provide a review of the state-of-the-art on the variants of IRLS.

-\myparagraph{Fixed Smoothing Parameter} Instead of updating $\epsilon^{(t)}$ at each iteration, most works on IRLS use a fixed and small positive number, e.g., $\epsilon:=\epsilon^{(t)}=0.0001$ for each $t$ \cite{Lerman-FoCM2015,Lerman-J-IMA2018,Tsakiris-JMLR2018,Ding-ICML2019,Dong-PRL2019,Ding-CVPR2020,Iwata-ECCV2020,Qu-arXiv2020}.
+\myparagraph{Fixed Smoothing Parameter} Instead of updating $\epsilon^{(t)}$ at each iteration, most works on IRLS use a fixed and small positive number, e.g., $\epsilon:=\epsilon^{(t)}=0.001$ for each $t$ \cite{Lerman-FoCM2015,Lerman-J-IMA2018,Tsakiris-JMLR2018,Ding-ICML2019,Dong-PRL2019,Ding-CVPR2020,Iwata-ECCV2020,Qu-arXiv2020}.
 The intuition is to avoid division by the potentially very small residual $|\trsp{\ba_i}\bx^{(t)} - y_i|$.
-However, this common practice of fixing $\epsilon$ comes with at least three issues.
+But this common practice of fixing $\epsilon$ comes with at least three issues.
 First, IRLS with a fixed $\epsilon>0$ converges only to an ``$\epsilon$-approximate'' point, not exactly the global minimizer (\cite{Chan-SIAM-J-NA1999,Beck-SIAMOpt2015,Lerman-FoCM2015,Lerman-J-IMA2018}, Figure \ref{fig:L1RR}).
 Second, even if setting $\epsilon$ small (e.g., $\epsilon=10^{-15}$) could lead to an accurate enough solution for $p=1$ (Figure \ref{fig:L1RR}), it can fail for $p<1$ (Figure \ref{fig:LpRR}).
-Finally, it makes obtaining a global linear convergence rate guarantee difficult: We have not seen any theory about a global linear rate of IRLS with fixed $\epsilon$.
+Finally, it makes obtaining a global linear convergence rate guarantee difficult: We are not aware of any theory about a global linear rate of IRLS with fixed $\epsilon$.

 \myparagraph{Dynamic Smoothing Parameter} Researchers have used different insights to reach the consensus of dynamically updating $\epsilon^{(t)}$ \cite{Daubechies-CPAM2010,Mukhoty-AISTATS2019,Aravkin-arXiv2019,Kummerle-NeurIPS2021,Yang-arXiv2021Lp}.
 The first insight is that convergence to global minimizers ensues if $\epsilon^{(t)}$ is suitably decreased to $0$ \cite{Daubechies-CPAM2010}.
 With $\beta\in(0,1)$, one such decreasing rule is